Coordinator, First Year Experience

 Attending college for the first time is a big step for everyone.
 From acceptance through your first weeks of classes, we provide several programs to ensure that your transition is a smooth one.
 We want you to feel at home here at Kent State Stark.

-Realizing that college is an exciting and challenging time for you and your family, we prepared a fall registration program focused on helping you make a smooth transition to your life as a college student.
+Realizing that college is an exciting and challenging time for you and your family, First Step is a registration program focused on helping you make a smooth transition to your life as a college student.
 First Step is required of all recent high school graduates (within the last two years) and includes first semester course placement, meeting with an academic advisor and registering for fall classes.
 First Step students also receive their FLASHcard student ID.

-First Year Experience offers multiple service projects during the summer to allow new students to get to know one another in a small group setting.
+First Year Experience offers multiple Summer Service Projects to allow new students to get to know one another in a small group setting.
 During the service projects, students tackle projects together, build relationships with each other and Kent State staff all while giving back to the community.
 Many of the friendships made during these service projects will last throughout your college experience.

 This one-credit course is required of all new Kent State University students and serves as an introduction to college life.
 The seminar format of the class allows for group discussions while exposing students to topics such as time management, navigating the university, choosing a major, advising, registration and much more.
 In addition to the course, Kent State Stark offers FlashTopic sections of UC 10097 and Freshman Interest Groups (FIGs) that can be used to fulfill the UC 10097 requirement.